The Hound says "Welcome to Toonhound!" Toonhound logo

 spacer

-"Great" received much international acclaim and deservedly won the Academy
+"Great" received much international acclaim upon its release, and went on

-» The film features voicework from Richard Briers, who was already providing
+» The film features voicework from Richard Briers, who went on to provide

 the colourful voices and role of narrator for Bob Godfrey and Grange Calveley's